marcomacchia99/TIAGo_Object_Grasping/README.md

             model_name='Cup') as objectron:
 ```

-Then we converted the BGR image to RGB and process it with MediaPipe Objectron with `objectron.process(ros_numpy.numpify(image))` and, if the object is detected, we printed out a loggin message for real-time feedback.
+Then we converted the BGR image to RGB and process it with MediaPipe Objectron with `objectron.process(ros_numpy.numpify(image))` and, if the object is detected, we printed out a log message for real-time feedback.

 Another matter was to use the quaternions to work properly in ROS with rotation matrices.
-For this reason scipy library was used, which provides the orientatio as a rotation matrix and then it can be convertible to the quaternion format.
+For this reason scipy library was used, which provides the orientation as a rotation matrix and then it can be convertible to the quaternion format.
 The compact command used is the following:

 ```python
 q = R.from_matrix(results.detected_objects[0].rotation).as_quat()
 ```

-Finally we end up the node with the publishers to the '/sofar/target_pose/relative' and the '/sofar/target_pose/relative/stamped' for the Pose and PoseStamped topic for rispectively publish the correct relative position of the coordinate frame of the object with respect to the robot camera frame and the one used to visualize it on RViz.
+Finally we ended up the node with the publishers to the '/sofar/target_pose/relative' and the '/sofar/target_pose/relative/stamped' for the Pose and PoseStamped topic for rispectively publish the correct relative position of the coordinate frame of the object with respect to the robot camera frame and the one used to visualize it on RViz.

 Object change of coordinates to base frame
 -------